Ground-State Analysis for an Exactly Solvable Coupled-Spin Hamiltonian: Indicators of quantum phase transitions

 \subsection{Fidelity}

-Another means to investigate quantum phase transitions is using fidelity \cite{zp06,zb07}, a concept widely used in quantum information theory.
-The fidelity of two states is simply defined as the modulus of the inner product
+Another means to investigate quantum phase transitions is f\/idelity~\cite{zp06,zb07}, a~concept widely used in quantum information theory.
+The f\/idelity of two states is simply def\/ined as the modulus of the inner product

-Computing this quantity for ground-state vectors associated with Hamiltonians differing only by a small change in the coupling parameter, the fidelity may be sensitive to variations of the coupling parameter.
-Generally a minimum in the fidelity points to a rapid change in the ground-state properties, which may indicate a critical point of the system.
+Computing this quantity for ground-state vectors associated with Hamiltonians dif\/fering only by a~small change in the coupling parameter, the f\/idelity may be sensitive to variations of the coupling parameter.
+Generally a~minimum in the f\/idelity points to a~rapid change in the ground-state properties, which may indicate a~critical point of the system.

 Here we take two coupling values